CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-publisher-template-emailings.md

 ## Returned fields

-The method returns a JSON object with several emailings in the **data** field.
+The method returns a JSON object representing an emailing in the **data** field.
-Each emailing contains the following fields:
+The emailing contains the following fields:

 * **id**: The ID of the mailing
 * **timestamp**: The timestamp